This post may contain affiliate links from which i can earn a commission

 Frequently Asked Questions

-1. What should you eat on a low carb diet?
+1. What should you eat on a when eating low carb?

 Meat (beef, lamb, chicken), fish, eggs, leafy greens, nuts (like almonds and walnuts), seeds, nut butter, oil (olive, avocado, coconut), berries (strawberries, blueberries, raspberries), whole milk, plain Greek yogurt,.

-2. What shouldn’t you eat on a low carb diet?
+2. What shouldn’t you eat on a low carb eating plan?